azureuse7/public_code/06-Linux/01-devnull.md

-What Is /Dev/Null
+### What Is /Dev/Null
 https://linuxhint.com/what_is_dev_null/

-The /dev/null is one of the most commonly used special virtual devices on Linux.
-In this guide, we will discuss about it and showcase the various ways of using it.
+- The /dev/null is one of the most commonly used special virtual devices on Linux.
-What Is /Dev/Null in Linux
+- In this guide, we will discuss about it and showcase the various ways of using it.

 Linux treats everything as a file, be it a driver or a device.
 The /dev directory is used to store all the physical and virtual devices.
 If you worked with disk partitioning, you may have seen the /dev directory in use.
 For example: /dev/sda, /dev/sdb1, etc.

 Each of the special virtual devices come with unique properties.
 For example, reading from /dev/zero returns the ASCII NUL characters.
 Some of the popular virtual devices include: